 University of Silicon Valley Attn: Registrar's Office 191 Baypointe Parkway San Jose, CA 95134

-- In the event an applicant fails to provide official documentation showing completion of secondary education, the student's status will be canceled.
-Any monies paid will be refunded according to the cancelation policy. - Essay is not required for Undergraduate Non-Degree Programs. - Placement tests in English and/or Mathematics are not required for Undergraduate Non-Degree Programs that do not contain English and/or Math courses in the curriculum.
+In the event an applicant fails to provide official documentation showing completion of secondary education, the student's status will be canceled.
+Any monies paid will be refunded according to the cancelation policy.

 ADMISSIONS REQUIREMENTS FOR GRADUATE PROGRAMS